arindamsaha1507/FADE_Dashboard/docs/Restrictions and Measures.md

 - **`track_trace_efficiency`**: Percentage of the population who escape the track and trace system.
 - **`closure`**: List of building types which are closed for the public.
 - **`partial_closure`**: List of tuples which define the extent of closures (on a scale from 0-1) for building types.

+In addition to to list of dates, the `yml` file should also have a key called `keyworker_fraction` with a value giving the fraction of key workers in the population.
+This is the fraction of employees who go to the workplace despite the lock-down.